deepfence/terraform-aws-cloud-scanner/README.md

-# Cloud scanner for AWS by Deepfence
+# Cloud Scanner for AWS by Deepfence

 This module deploys Deepfence cloud scanner for AWS by creating underlying resources in AWS.